aiegoo/documentation/_wiki/blog/2021-10-31-in-making-it.md

 </p>
 </details>

+{{site.data.alerts.hr_faded}}

-Because your site becomes bigger in future, you cannot index the whole text of your site (every time you build). **My idea** is to create a custom frontmatter tag called "keywords" which contains all of the important keywords used to determine the content of your posts.
-Of course, the cons is that you have to put the keywords manually!!
+{% include tony.html content="Because your site becomes bigger in future, you cannot index the whole text of your site (every time you build). **My idea** is to create a custom frontmatter tag called "keywords" which contains all of the important keywords used to determine the content of your posts.
+Of course, the cons is that you have to put the keywords manually!!" %}

 Check [this repository](https://github.com/dinhanhthi/eleventy-search-demo), I've pulled and modified from [this one](https://github.com/duncanmcdougall/eleventy-search-demo) (The author takes so long to check my pull request ^^).
 My customization supports: